 1. Prep Your Skin and Lips

-This one is especially important if you booked makeup artist for your wedding day or important event where you truly want to look your best.
-Treat yourself to a facial a few weeks before it, but don’t do anything you might get reaction to.
+This one is especially important if you booked a makeup artist for your wedding day or an important event where you truly want to look your best.
+Treat yourself to a facial a few weeks before it, but don’t do anything you might get a reaction to.
 Cleanse, tone and moisturize your face every day before the event so.
-Though makeup artists are akin to wizards, they job is much easier when they work with good skin.
+Though makeup artists are akin to wizards, their job is much easier when they work with good skin.
 Keeping your face and lips moisturized will ensure smooth and even application of makeup, less creasing, and a polished finish.